 Telefonica confirms talks to merge Britain's O2 and Virgin Media

-MADRID, May 4 (Reuters) - Spain's Telefonica SA TEF.MC confirmed on Monday it has opened talks with billionaire John Malone's Liberty Global Plc LBTYA.O over a possible merger between both companies' British units.
+MADRID, May 4 (Reuters) - Spain's Telefonica SA TEF.MC confirmed on Monday it has opened talks with billionaire John Malone's Liberty Global Plc LBTYA.O over a possible merger of the two companies' businesses in Britain.

-The talks to merge Telefonica's British mobile operator O2 and Liberty's Virgin Cable network company have just started, the Spanish company said.
+The talks to merge Telefonica's British mobile operator O2 and Liberty's Virgin Media network company have just started, the Spanish company said.

-"The process started between both parties is in negotiation phase, with no guarantee, at this point, precise terms or its probability of success," Telefonica said.
+"The process started between both parties is in the negotiation phase, with no guarantee, at this point, of its precise terms or its probability of success," Telefonica said in a filing to the Spanish market regulator.

 Two sources familiar with the matter told Reuters on Friday that talks were ongoing.